popolee0513/SF311-data-pipeline/README.md

 - **Raw Data Ingestion**: Utilizing BigQuery for direct interaction with the data stored in GCS, ensuring the availability of raw data.

-- **Data Preparation Sub-layer**: Within the Data Transformation Layer, we create staging tables for specific date ranges, preparing the data for further processing.
+- **Data Preparation Sub-layer**: Within the Data Transformation Layer, we create staging tables for a specific date, preparing the data for further processing.

 - **Data Integration Sub-layer**: After staging, data is loaded into destination tables using dbt's incremental strategy, which includes data cleaning and deduplication steps.
 This sub-layer ensures data quality and prepares it for aggregation.